 The Company has entered into short-term (less than 2 years) interest rate swap derivative instruments to convert floating rate funding into fixed rate funding.
 Due to the short-term nature of the transactions, hedge accounting is not applied.
-Instead, these derivative instruments are fair valued as at the end of the reporting date and the corresponding fair value changes are taken to the statement of comprehensive income.
+Instead, these derivative instruments are carried at fair value as at the end of the reporting period and the corresponding fair value changes are taken to the statement of comprehensive income.